mohibfd/Sensitivity-Classification-Dissertation/Meeting-Notes/eighth_meeting.md

 Potentially refocus on model choice and improving the overall score.

 Ensure 100% testing for all the features of the website

+# discussion:

+ask about resources if they do not get sent?

+improve interpretability and add graphs etc..